Burnout Before Entering the Workforce: When Cumulative Stress Exhausts You as a Student

 Once you've recovered, examine what led to burnout and what might prevent recurrence.
 Were there early warning signs you ignored?
 Are there commitments you should have declined?
 What practices protected you, and which ones eroded?

 Build regular recovery into your schedule rather than treating it as optional.
 Sustainable pace means deliberately choosing not to maximize every moment.
-Margin in your life absorbs unexpected demands without pushing you over the edge.
+The end-of-semester crunch is a predictable pressure point where burnout risk spikes—plan for it in advance rather than hoping you'll power through.

 Monitor yourself ongoing.
 Check in regularly: How's your energy?
 Your engagement?
 Your sense of meaning in the work?
 Catching early signs of burnout allows intervention before crisis develops.